RomanPilyushin/Mind/Hacken Application.md

     - If a transaction is requested that isn't yet in the H2 database (e.g., by transaction hash), the application will fetch it from Infura, save it to the database, and return the transaction data.

 This setup allows users to efficiently manage and query Ethereum transaction data using a simple, scalable REST API backed by a local database (H2).

+### Requirements Breakdown and Current Implementation:

+#### 1. **Service to Connect to EVM Node and Get Real-Time Transactions**

+- **Requirement**: Connect to an EVM-compatible node (like Ethereum, Arbitrum, BSC, Optimism, etc.) using a service such as Infura to retrieve real-time transactions.
+    - **Current Implementation**:
+        - The application connects to **Infura** (an Ethereum-compatible node) using **Web3j** to retrieve Ethereum transactions in real time.
+        - It processes the transactions and stores them in the H2 database.
+- **Fulfillment**: ✅ This requirement is fully implemented.

+#### 2. **Start, Stop, Resume Without Losing Transactions**

+- **Requirement**: The service should be able to stop, wait for some time, start again, and resume importing transactions without losing any range of transactions.
+    - **Current Implementation**:
+        - The last processed block number is saved to the database, and when the service restarts, it resumes fetching blocks starting from the last saved block.
+        - A `@PreDestroy` method ensures the service gracefully stops, saves the last processed block, and then resumes on restart.
+- **Fulfillment**: ✅ This feature is implemented, ensuring no transactions are lost when the service is restarted.

+#### 3. **Efficient Storage and Processing of Large Data Volumes**

+- **Requirement**: Efficiently handle large transaction volumes, e.g., ~1 million transactions per day, scaling up to millions of records in the database (30 million per month, 360 million per year).
+    - **Current Implementation**:
+        - The service uses **batch processing** for saving transactions to reduce database write load.
+        - The current database is **H2**, which is fine for development but not scalable for production.
+You would need to configure the service to use **PostgreSQL** or **MySQL** for long-term scalability.
+        - **Indexes** and potential **partitioning** on large databases will need to be configured when moving to production-grade databases to maintain performance.
+- **Fulfillment**: ✅ (for development with H2).
+For production, a switch to a robust database like PostgreSQL or MySQL would be needed.

+#### 4. **Store Transaction Data to Database**

+- **Requirement**: Store real-time transaction data in the database.
+    - **Current Implementation**: Transactions are stored in the H2 database with details such as `fromAddress`, `toAddress`, `value`, and `transactionHash`.
+- **Fulfillment**: ✅ This is fully implemented.

+#### 5. **REST Service with Search Functionality**

+- **Requirement**: Implement a REST service that allows searching for stored transaction data.
+    - **Current Implementation**:
+        - The application provides REST endpoints to:
+            - Search transactions by `fromAddress`.
+            - Search transactions by `toAddress`.
+            - Search transactions by both `fromAddress` and `toAddress`.
+        - There’s also an endpoint to fetch a transaction by its hash.
+- **Fulfillment**: ✅ This functionality is fully implemented.

+#### 6. **Optional: Full-Text Search**

+- **Requirement**: Add full-text search support as an optional feature.
+    - **Current Implementation**: Full-text search is not implemented.
+- **Fulfillment**: ❌ Not implemented.
+You can consider adding a full-text search library (e.g., Hibernate Search with Elasticsearch) if needed.

+#### 7. **Optional: API Documentation**

+- **Requirement**: API documentation is optional but suggested.
+    - **Current Implementation**: The project uses **Swagger** to document the API endpoints.
+Swagger UI is available at `/swagger-ui/index.html`.
+- **Fulfillment**: ✅ Swagger documentation is implemented.

+#### 8. **Optional: Health Check**

+- **Requirement**: Implement a health check endpoint for the service.
+    - **Current Implementation**: The Spring Boot **actuator** is used, and the `/actuator/health` endpoint provides a health check.
+- **Fulfillment**: ✅ Health check is implemented.

+#### 9. **Optional: Metrics**

+- **Requirement**: Provide metrics for monitoring the service's performance.
+    - **Current Implementation**: The `/actuator/metrics` endpoint provides various metrics related to the application, such as memory usage, transaction rates, etc.
+- **Fulfillment**: ✅ Metrics are implemented via Spring Boot Actuator.

+---

+### Summary of Fulfillment:

+- **Service Connection**: ✅ The service connects to Infura (an Ethereum node) and processes real-time transactions.
+- **Start, Stop, Resume**: ✅ The service can stop and resume without losing transaction data.
+- **Efficient Data Storage**: ✅ Efficient batch processing for storing transactions is implemented.
+For production, database configuration changes (PostgreSQL, MySQL) would be needed.
+- **REST Service**: ✅ The REST service provides endpoints for searching stored transactions.
+- **Optional Features**:
+    - **API Documentation**: ✅ Implemented with Swagger.
+    - **Health Check**: ✅ Implemented with Spring Boot Actuator.
+    - **Metrics**: ✅ Implemented with Spring Boot Actuator.
+    - **Full-Text Search**: ❌ Not implemented (optional).

+### What’s Missing or Needs Enhancement:

+1. **Full-Text Search** (Optional): If needed, you can add this using Elasticsearch or a similar solution.
+2. **Database Scalability for Production**: Switch from H2 to a production database like PostgreSQL or MySQL to handle millions of transactions efficiently.

+The current implementation covers **all key requirements** with additional features such as **API documentation**, **health checks**, and **metrics**.
+For long-term scalability, switching to a more robust database and optimizing the database structure would be recommended for production-level usage.